mennahamdy33/mennahamdy/_posts/2019-12-04-chronic-kidney-disease.markdown

 As you have seen in linear regression , we used hypothesis relation to predict the output but this time we need that our predictions be the binary outcome of either 0 or 1.
 So, we use the same hypothesis but with a little modification by using  the sigmoid function.

+{% highlight raw %}
+![Markdowm Image][sig.png]
+{% endhighlight %}

+As seen in the figure above , The sigmoid function changed the output into a range between zero and one.
+To predict whether the output is one or zero ,we need to set a boundary value which is set by default equals to 0.5 , when the output >=  0.5 then it is rounded up to 1 and if it is < 0.5 then it is rounded down to 0.
+For further details please check :  [Linear Regression]( https://machinelearningmastery.com/logistic-regression-for-machine-learning/)
 {% highlight Ruby %}

 cv_LR = lapply(folds, function(x){